U.S. might ban laptops on all flights into and out of the country

-WASHINGTON (Reuters) - The United States might ban laptops from aircraft cabins on all flights into and out of the country as part of a ramped-up effort to protect against potential security threats, U.S. Homeland Security Secretary John Kelly said on Sunday.
+May 28 (Reuters) - The United States might ban laptops from aircraft cabins of all flights into and out of the country, John Kelly, Secretary of Homeland Security, said on Sunday.

 "That's the thing that they are obsessed with, the terrorists, the idea of knocking down an airplane in flight, particularly if it's a U.S. carrier, particularly if it's full of U.S. people."

-Kelly said the move would be part of a broader airline security effort to combat what he called "a real sophisticated threat."
-He said no decision had been made as to the timing of any ban.
+Kelly said the move would be part of a broader effort to tighten airline security to combat what he called "a real sophisticated threat."
+He said no decision has been made as to the timing of any ban.

 "We are still following the intelligence," he said, "and are in the process of defining this, but we're going to raise the bar generally speaking for aviation much higher than it is now."

-In the case of laptops, the administration is keeping the industry in the loop.
-Delta Air Lines (DAL.N) said in a statement it "continues to be in close contact with the U.S. Department of Homeland Security," while Munoz applauded the administration for giving the company a "heads up."

-"We've had constant updates on the subject," he said.
-"We know more than most.
-And again, if there's a credible threat out there, we need to make sure we take the appropriate measures."

-Among the enhanced security measures will likely be tighter screening of carry-on items to allow Transport Security Administration agents to discern problematic items in tightly stuffed bags.
+Among the enhanced measures will likely be tighter screening of carry-on items to allow Transport Security Administration (TSA) agents to discern problematic items in tightly stuffed bags.

-Kelly said that in order to avoid paying fees for checking bags, people were stuffing them to the point where it was difficult to see through the clutter.
+The reason, Kelly said, is that in order to avoid paying a fees for checking bags, people are stuffing them to the point where it is difficult to see through the clutter.

 "The more stuff is in there, the less the TSA professionals that are looking at what's in those bags through the monitors can tell what's in them."